harrydharan/harrydharan/README.md

 - 👋 Hi, I’m @haridharan
 - 👀 I’m interested in Cybersecurity and Programming
-- 🌱 I’m currently learning FullStack and Cyber-stack
+- 🌱 I’m currently learning  Cyber-stack
 - 💞️ I’m looking to collaborate on internships and jobs to work on Projects
-- 📫 How to reach m:e Gmail- haridharan015@gmail.com
+- 📫 How to reach me: Gmail- haridharan015@gmail.com
+-    LinkedIn - www.linkedin.com/in/haridharana
 - 😄 Pronouns:
 - ⚡ Fun fact: Part-time Cricketer